fullscreen-triangle/four-sided-triangle/README.md

 ### Prerequisites

 - Python 3.10+
+- Rust 1.70+ and Cargo (for building the core performance components)
 - Docker and Docker Compose (for containerized deployment)
 - CUDA-capable GPU recommended but not required